alphagov/govuk-developer-docs/source/manual/covid-19-services.html.md

 We have two AWS accounts (staging and production) for CDN and data storage.
 They contain DynamoDB, IAM and CloudFront resources, which were provisioned by Terraform in the [tech-ops-private repository](techops-repo).
+Members of the GOV.UK Coronavirus Services team have access.

 To log in to AWS:

 1. [Install and set up the gds-cli](/manual/get-started.html#8-use-your-aws-access), then log in to the AWS Console with either:

-   - `gds aws govuk-corona-data-staging -l` for staging
+   - `gds aws govuk-corona-data-staging-poweruser -l` for staging
-   - `gds aws govuk-corona-data-prod -l` for production
+   - `gds aws govuk-corona-data-prod-poweruser -l` for production

 ## Deployment